checklist/checklist-support/docs/checklists/table-view.md

 If you wish to add a column, hit the Add Column button.

 ### Add / Edit a column
+The Add/ Edit Column dialog:

 ![](/assets/images/checklists/checklist-table-view-column-edit.png)

+The dialog includes:
+* name - 1-20 alphanumeric characters ( - _ spaces are allowed)
+* type - the column type - see below
+* key - this is automatically generated from the column name.
+Once set, cannot be changed.
+* description - this is shown as a tooltip with mouse over the column name
+* options - only applicable if the type chosen is Choice.
+See below.

 ### Delete a column
 To delete a column: